Top

 Preparing Special Education Students For Graduation

 Are you teaching high school or adult-aged students in special education?
-As you know, there is a huge focus on functional academics, life skills, and vocational skills as students near exiting the public school system.
-It is our jobs as secondary teachers to help prepare them to become as ...
+As you know, the focus during these years shifts heavily toward functional academics, life skills, and vocational training to help students prepare for life beyond the public school system.
+As secondary educators, it's our ...
 READ the POST

 Why It’s Important To Post A Staff Break Schedule